Trump and states have broad powers to do 'extraordinary things' to contain the virus

 The federal government has long had authority to prevent people who could be carrying disease from entering the country.
 Trump imposed the European travel ban under his general power to restrict immigration.

-Federal law says the president can suspend the entry of any non-citizens "whenever the president finds that the entry of any aliens or of any class of aliens into the United States would be detrimental to the interests of the United States."
-It's the same provision Trump invoked, with varying degrees of success, to limit travel from mostly Muslim countries and to restrict immigration at the southern border.
+Federal law says the president can suspend the entry of any noncitizens "whenever the president finds that the entry of any aliens or of any class of aliens into the United States would be detrimental to the interests of the United States."
+It's the same provision Trump invoked in the past, with varying degrees of success, to limit travel from mostly Muslim countries and to restrict immigration at the southern border.

 Separately, federal public health laws give the Centers for Disease Control and Prevention the authority to detain and examine anyone arriving in the U.S. suspected of carrying a communicable disease.
 The federal government could even limit travel from one state to another by people deemed a public health risk, though the practical limitations of actually doing it make that largely theoretical.